We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Sexually transmitted infections (STIs) are common, especially in people aged 15–24 years.
-There are several low cost STI tests a person can perform in the comfort of their home.
+There are several low cost STI tests a person can use at home.
 Additionally, certain local organizations may offer free or low cost testing.

 STIs are common.
 In 2018, the Centers for Disease Control and Prevention (CDC) reported that